 How many people think that is an amazing job?
 I’m sure it is but it’s accompanied by many, many pitfalls.
 Not to mention the amount of strength, courage, time and effort it takes to get there.

-Barack Hussein Obama (yes, that is his middle name, and no, he’s not a Muslim) was born in Hawaii (yes, he truly is American).
+Barack Hussein Obama (yes, that is his middle name) was born in Hawaii (yes, he truly is American).
 He has had a varied life, living in Indonesia for some of his childhood.
 Barack is a lawyer, a community organiser and an author – among many other things.

 He is an idealist and I admire that.
 On 20th January, 2009, he was inaugurated as 44th President of the USA.
 On that day, 55 years, one month and 19 days since Rosa Parks had refused to give up her seat for a white person on a bus in Montgomery, Alabama, a black man became President.
 With Obama’s inauguration, people felt hope, optimism, self-worth and inspired.
 His election, to me, sounded a silent tribute not only to Rosa Parks but also Dr Martin Luther King, James Meredith, JFK, Robert Kennedy and so many more who campaigned for African-American Civil Rights in the 1960s.
 For people who gave their live to this cause, this was their dream come true.